mau-network/mau/README.md

 * This will keep the file versions in the user directory
 * If another user asked for the latest versions it's already in the usual place `<file-name>.pgp`
 * If a user shared a specific version other users can ask for it and will be found in the version directory
-* When downloading a new version of the file to the user machine we can follow the same previous steps to keep old versions and prevent the signed version from being lost forever.
+* When downloading a new version of the file to the user's machine we can follow the same previous steps to keep old versions and prevent the signed version from being lost forever.
-* This can be very useful if an application criticaly depend on the file version like contracts signed by users.
+* This can be very useful if an application critically depends on the file version like contracts signed by users.

 ## HTTP server interface

-Serving files through HTTP is the interface where one peer can ask the another peer for changed files since last update. and it should adhere to the following [swagger specifications](api.yml)
+Serving files through HTTP is the interface where one peer can ask another peer for changed files since the last update. and it should adhere to the following [swagger specifications](api.yml)

-Authentication should happen in the security layer with both peers doing a TLS1.3 handshake with their identity keys to establish a secure communication.
+Authentication should happen in the security layer with both peers doing a TLS1.3 handshake with their identity keys to establish secure communication.

-## Peer to Peer Stack
+## Peer-to-Peer Stack

 Using a reduced Kademlia routing protocol over TCP/HTTP allows peers to find other peers using their public key fingerprint and authenticate all requests using mutual-TLS allows passing any needed information in the certificate such as IP addresses, DNS names. effectively reusing what the websites already have.

 * **Transport protocol**: HTTP2/TCP
 * **Discovery/Routing**: mDNS, Kademlia routing protocol, DNS (for existing websites interoperability)

-The previous stack should allow peers discovery over the same network. or with S/Kademlia-DHT routing if not on the same network.
+The previous stack should allow peer discovery over the same network. or with S/Kademlia-DHT routing if not on the same network.

 ### MDNS Service discovery